 - Cardboard– Cardboard is one of my favorite materials to use because it is so versatile, sturdy, and free!
 Items I save and use frequently include cereal boxes, shipping boxes, packages inserts, milk cartons, paper towel and toilet paper rolls, and egg cartons.
 We used cardboard for these Process Art Boxes and our Monochromatic Collage: Green Study

 - Containers– Water bottles, milk jugs, detergent bottles.
 See our Water Bottle Fish Mobile and Milk Jug Faces

 - Bubble Wrap– Bubble wrap is a great material for printing or creating textures.
 See how we used bubble wrap for these Owls and this Bubble Wrap Wall Hanging.

 - Bottle Caps- Bottle caps are found in so many food and household items and, unfortunately, cannot be recycled.
 We used bottle caps for these Milk Jug Faces, Upcycled Owls, and this Father’s Day Gift Idea.

-- Nature– Sticks, rocks, shells, leaves, flowers.
-We used nature for these projects: Tree Branch Painting, Shell Painting Activity, and Invitation to Play: Flower Station.
+- Nature– Our all time free material: Sticks, rocks, shells, leaves, flowers, dirt, sand, water.
+We used nature items for these projects: Tree Branch Painting, Shell Painting Activity, Nature Shadow Boxes, and Invitation to Play: Flower Station.